 Best Restaurants in Merida

 If there’s something that puts Merida aside from the rest of the country, and even the world, it is without doubt its cuisine.
-Main dishes, desserts, beverages, baked goods, sweets… the variety of flavors and smells runs endlessly.
+Main dishes, desserts, beverages, baked goods, sweets.
+The variety of flavors and smells is endless.
 In fact, it is believed that this cuisine, result of a combination of ancient tradition and European and Caribbean flavors, has over 300 original dishes. ·

 La Chaya Maya